rndmorris/Salis-Arcana/docs/enhancements.md

 Causes staffters to use their own translation string rather than being called "Staff" in the tooltip.

+## "Missing Research" Messages

+**Config option:** `notifyMissingResearchWorkbench`

+Displays a "missing research" message in the Arcane Workbench GUI when recipe fails for lack of research.

+**Config option:** `notifyMissingResearchInfusion`

+Displays a "missing research" message to the player when an infusion recipe fails for lack of research.

+**Config option:** `notifyMissingResearchCrucible`

+Displays a "missing research" message to the player when a crucible recipe fails for lack of research.

 ## Increased Item Stack Size

 Config Option: `eldritchObjectStackSize`